manuelmeurer/docs.avohq.io/docs/3.0/customization.md

 Using `find_record_method` you tell Avo how to fetch one record for `Show` and `Edit` views and other contexts where a record needs to be fetched from the database.

-This is very useful when you use something like `friendly` gem, custom `to_param` methods on your model, and even the wonderful `prefix_id` gem.
+This is very useful when you use something like `friendly` gem, custom `to_param` methods on your model, and even the wonderful `prefixed_ids` gem.

 #### Custom `to_param` method